IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/rotate-hot.rst

       --tx-in-redeemer-file rotate-hot/redeemer.json \
       --tx-out "$(cat rotate-hot/value)" \
       --tx-out-inline-datum-file rotate-hot/datum.json \
+      --required-signer-group-name delegation \
+      --required-signer-group-threshold 2 \
       --required-signer-hash $(orchestrator-cli extract-pub-key-hash  example-certificates/child-1.cert) \
       --required-signer-hash $(orchestrator-cli extract-pub-key-hash  example-certificates/child-2.cert) \
+      --required-signer-hash $(orchestrator-cli extract-pub-key-hash  example-certificates/child-3.cert) \
       --required-signer-hash $(orchestrator-cli extract-pub-key-hash  example-certificates/child-7.cert) \
       --change-address $(cat orchestrator.addr) \
-      --out-file rotate-hot/body.json
+      --out-file rotate-hot/body.txbundle
    Estimated transaction fee: Coin 528607

-Recall that in the previous section, we swapped the membership and delegation roles, so ``child-1`` and ``child-2`` are now in the delegation group.
+Recall that in the previous section, we swapped the membership and delegation roles, so ``child-1`` through ``child-3`` are now in the delegation group.
 As before, any added members need to sign the transaction too.
 Since we are adding ``child-7`` to the voting group, they need to sign as well.

+This is also the first time we've seen ``tx-bundle`` used to create a transaction with more than one signing group.
+In this case, two groups of signatures are needed: any two of the three delegators, and all the new voters who were added in the rotation.

 Step 3.
 Distribute the Transaction to Signatories
 -------------------------------------------------